-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Maple Heights is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Maple Heights isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Maple Heights are a mix of both white- and blue-collar jobs.
 Overall, Maple Heights is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Maple Heights who work in office and administrative support (20.95%), sales jobs (7.50%), and food service (6.62%).
+There are especially a lot of people living in Maple Heights who work in office and administrative support (19.88%), food service (7.97%), and sales jobs (7.16%).

 A lot of people in Maple Heights take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Maple Heights, this fills their need for low-cost transportation.

-The citizens of Maple Heights are slightly less educated than the national average of 21.84% for the average city or town: 14.42% of adults in Maple Heights have a bachelor's degree or advanced degree
+The percentage of adults in Maple Heights with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.37% of adults in Maple Heights have a bachelor's degree or advanced degree.

 Maple Heights is a very ethnically-diverse city.
 The people who call Maple Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maple Heights residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Maple Heights include German, Irish, Italian, and Czech.

 The most common language spoken in Maple Heights is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Polish and Spanish.